 Except as provided in subsection (b) of this section, the appeal of a disapproval or approval with modifications of a soil erosion and sedimentation control plan shall be governed by the following provisions:

-The disapproval or modification of any proposed soil erosion and sedimentation control plan by the town shall entitle the person submitting the plan to a public hearing if such person submits written demand for a hearing to the town clerk within 15 days after receipt of written notice of disapproval or modification.
+The disapproval or modification of any proposed soil erosion and sedimentation control plan by the Town shall entitle the Person submitting the plan to a public hearing if such Person submits written demand for a hearing to the Town clerk within 15 days after receipt of written notice of the disapproval or modification.

-Hearings held pursuant to this section shall be conducted by the town council within 30 days after the date of the town's receipt of the appeal or request for a hearing.
+Hearings held pursuant to this section shall be conducted by the Board of Adjustment within a reasonable time after the date of the Town's receipt of the appeal or request for a hearing.

-The town council will render its final decision on any soil erosion and sedimentation control plan upon which a hearing is requested within 20 days of the close of the hearings record.
+The Board of Adjustment will render its final decision on any soil erosion and sedimentation control plan upon which a hearing is requested within 20 days of the close of the hearings record.

-If the town upholds the disapproval or modification of a proposed soil erosion and sedimentation control plan following the hearing, the person submitting the plan shall then be entitled to appeal the local government's decision to the state sedimentation control commission as provided in G.S.
+If the Town upholds the disapproval or modification of a proposed soil erosion and sedimentation control plan following the hearing, the Person submitting the plan shall then be entitled to appeal the local government's decision to the Commission as provided in G.S.
 113A-61(c) and title 15A NCAC 4B.0018(d).

-In the event that a soil erosion and sedimentation control plan is disapproved pursuant to section 5-156(k) of this article, the town shall notify the director of the division of land resources of such disapproval within ten days.
-The town shall advise the applicant and the director in writing as to the specific reasons that the plan was disapproved.
-The applicant may appeal the town disapproval of the soil erosion and sedimentation control plan pursuant to section 5-156 of this article directly to the commission.
+In the event that a soil erosion and sedimentation control plan is disapproved pursuant to section 5-156(k) of this article, the Town shall notify the Director of such disapproval within ten days.
+The Town shall advise the applicant and the Director in writing as to the specific reasons that the plan was disapproved.
+The applicant may appeal the Town disapproval of the soil erosion and sedimentation control plan pursuant to section 5-156 of this article directly to the Commission.

 (Ord. of 7-16-96, § 17; Ord.
 No. 05-0719-11, § 1, 7-19-05)